pprunty/pprunty.github.io/posts/05-just-do-it.md

 in it.

 And that brings me to another saying which I will finish on, _**variety is the spice of life.**_

-put it down to, TikTok destroyed my attention span ahhhhh.